|

 people and other dogs.
 The failure to engage in social play essentially

-denies a dog access to the very type of interaction required to
+denies a dog access to the very sort of interaction needed to become

-become fully integrated into its social group.
-I often observe dogs
+fully integrated into its social group.
+I often observe dogs responding

-responding favourably to the wishes and commands of the children
+favourably to the wishes and commands of the children of the household,

-of the household, whilst ignoring the adults who took them to puppy-training
+whilst ignoring the adults who took them to puppy-training classes,

-classes, taught them basic obedience, and who walk and feed them.
+taught them basic obedience, and who walk and feed them.
+The reason

 The truth is that rough and tumble type play actually appears to